seanox/xml-micro-exchange-js/README.md

 # Description
 The origin of the project is the desire for an easily accessible place for data exchange on the Internet.
 Inspired by JSON-Storages the idea of a feature-rich equivalent based on XML, XPath and XSLT was born.
 The focus should be on a public, volatile and short-term data exchange for (static) web-applications and IoT.

 __Just exchange data without an own server landscape.__
 __Just exchange data without knowing and managing all clients.__

-XML-Micro-Exchange is a volatile NoSQL stateless micro datasource for the Internet.
+XML-Micro-Exchange is a RESTful volatile NoSQL stateless micro datasource for the Internet.
 It is designed for easy communication and data exchange of web-applications and for IoT or for other Internet-based modules and components.
 The XML based datasource is volatile and lives through continuous use and expires through inactivity.
 They are designed for active and near real-time data exchange but not as a real-time capable long-term storage.
 Compared to a JSON storage, this datasource supports more dynamics, partial data access, data transformation, and volatile short-term storage.

 __Why all this?__